 Family Dance Workshops engage children and adults of all ages and levels of dance experience with excerpts from the latest Ballet Austin production.
 Ballet Austin dancers lead groups in movement exercises to learn short pieces of choreography that build understanding of and appreciation for techniques essential to the production.
 There's fun for everyone involved whether you're moving on the stage or interacting from your seat!
+Recommended for children 3 to 12 years old and their family members.

 This workshop takes place in a theater with a limited number of seats.
 All children and adults accompanying them, including Girl Scouts and their parents, must purchase a seat.